hyperlane-dev/hyperlane-log/readme.md

 [Api Docs](https://docs.rs/hyperlane-log/latest/hyperlane_log/)

-> A Rust asynchronous logging library that runs on a dedicated thread to avoid blocking other threads.
-It supports multiple log levels (such as error, info, and debug), and allows custom log handling methods and configuration of log file paths.
-When a single log file reaches the specified size limit, a new log file will be automatically created.
+> This Rust logging library supports both asynchronous and synchronous logging.
+It provides multiple log levels such as error, info, and debug.
+Users can define custom log handling methods and configure log file paths.
+The library supports log rotation, automatically creating a new log file when the current file reaches the specified size limit.
+It allows flexible logging configurations, making it suitable for both high-performance asynchronous applications and traditional synchronous logging scenarios.
+The asynchronous mode uses Tokio's async channels for efficient log buffering, while the synchronous mode writes logs directly to the file system.

 ## Installation